 According to some sources, Paul, George and Ringo were originally supposed to perform the Beatles' "Let It Be" that day, and the resulting footage would've closed out the series.
-However, the late John Lennon's absence was apparently so overwhelming and upsetting that, after an unusually long discussion in George's garden, the three former Beatles decided to simply retire to George's home studio and run through a few old songs—tunes that dated back to the Beatles' earliest days as a band.
+However, the late John Lennon's absence was apparently so overwhelming and upsetting that, after an unusually long discussion in George's garden, the three former Beatles decided to simply head to George's home studio and casually run through a few old songs—tunes that dated back to the Beatles' earliest days as a band.

 In the video below, you can watch Paul, George and Ringo—"It was just two acoustic guitars and me on brushes," Ringo confirmed—play bits of "Raunchy" (0:01), "Thinking of Linking" (1:41) and "Blue Moon of Kentucky" (2:27).

 At 3:30, the action moves outside to the aforementioned garden, where Paul and George are playing a pair of George's ukuleles as Ringo looks on (they really should've given him some bongos).
-At this point, they play Jimmy Reed's "Baby, What You Want Me to Do" (3:30) and "Ain't She Sweet" (5:15), the old Tin Pan Alley standard.
+At this point, they play Jimmy Reed's "Baby What You Want Me to Do" (3:30) and "Ain't She Sweet" (5:15), the old Tin Pan Alley standard.